What Backthread actually does.

 - 1 seat · 1 repo

-- Rebuilds itself on every merge to main
+- Rebuilds on every merge to main

 - Full history + time slider